ig3/test/README.md

 desc: a description of the test condition

+### deepEqual(actual, expected, desc)

+An assertion that compares two values using  and passes or fails according to the result.

+actual: the actual value to be tested

+expected: the expected value

+desc: a description of the test condition

 ### end()

 This method indicates the end of the test.
 It must be called exactly once